RevealBi/Documentation/en/teams/creating-joining-teams.md

             >[!NOTE]
             >Carefully choose the *Organization* property for your team as you cannot change it later.
+      - decide on team's [*privacy*](index.html#team-privacy-levels) - this option will not be availabe if you choose _Personal Organization_ for your team.

+      - configure _branding_ settings - choose a main color and logo to be used when the teams' dashboards are exported as [PDF documents](~/en/dashboards/exporting/export-as-pdf-document.md) and [PPT presentations](~/en/dashboards/exporting/export-as-powerpoint-presentation).

+        >[!NOTE] **Requirements for logo images**.
+The image you upload for a logo must be no bigger than **5 MB** and one of the following formats: jpg, jpeg, png, gif.

-3. Click/Tap *Create* to continue and start inviting members to your team by adding their emails to the list.
+3. Click/Tap *Create* to continue.
+Start inviting members to your team by selecting the *+ Members* blue button and adding their emails to the list.
 They will receive an invitation by email.

     ![invite members dialog](images/team-invite-members.png)

     *Member* is the default role for every user you invite, unless you assign them a different role.

     >[!NOTE]
     >When adding members, whose emails are not auto-completed by Reveal, type the whole email and press Enter to add it to the list of users you want to invite.